-The 2012 OMAS does allow proxy interviews for adults only when the selected adult has a long-term or permanent mental or physical impairment.
-Interviewers do not ask if a selected adult has a mental or physical impairment rather we have this option if a household member offers this information to an interviewer.
+The 2015 OMAS does allow proxy interviews for adults only when the selected adult has a long-term or permanent mental or physical impairment.
+Interviewers do not ask if a selected adult has a mental or physical impairment rather we have this option if a household member offers this information.
+If this option is selected, the CATI, and not the interviewer, will make adjustments to the questions to be asked of the proxy for the selected respondent.